StrasserNiklas/SoftwareDeployment/Lab1/README.md

     --parameters @azuredeploy.parameters.json // this file makes the parametrization of the the ARM-template possible

+If the resource group doesn´t yet exist, you can either create it on the Azure portal or using the command:

+    az group create --name "FH2020" --location "West Europe"

-Explanation of the parameters in the azuredeploy.parameters.json file.
+Following is the explanation of the parameters in the azuredeploy.parameters.json file.
 For each parameter, there is a default value used in the azuredeploy.json file if the parameter is empty:

  - storageAccountName
 	 - The name of the storage account that will be created